Joseph Conrad: Early years

 "The Polishness in my works comes from Mickiewicz and Słowacki.
 My father read [Mickiewicz's] Pan Tadeusz aloud to me and made me read it aloud....
 I used to prefer [Mickiewicz's] Konrad Wallenrod [and] Grażyna.
 Later I preferred Słowacki.
 You know why Słowacki?...
 [He is the soul of all Poland]".

-In the autumn of 1866, young Conrad was sent for a year-long retreat for health reasons, to Kyiv and his mother's family estate at Novofastiv.
+In the autumn of 1866, young Conrad was sent for a year-long retreat, for health reasons, to Kiev and his mother's family estate at Novofastiv.

 In December 1867, Apollo took his son to the Austrian-held part of Poland, which for two years had been enjoying considerable internal freedom and a degree of self-government.
-After sojourns in Lwów and several smaller localities, on 20 February 1869 they moved to Kraków (until 1596 the capital of Poland), likewise in Austrian Poland.
+After sojourns in Lwów and several smaller localities, on 20 February 1869, they moved to Kraków (until 1596 the capital of Poland), likewise in Austrian Poland.
 A few months later, on 23 May 1869, Apollo Korzeniowski died, leaving Conrad orphaned at the age of eleven.
 Like Conrad's mother, Apollo had been gravely ill with tuberculosis.

 The young Conrad was placed in the care of Ewa's brother, Tadeusz Bobrowski.
 Conrad's poor health and his unsatisfactory schoolwork caused his uncle constant problems and no end of financial outlay.
 Conrad was not a good student; despite tutoring, he excelled only in geography.
-At that time he likely received private tutoring only, as there is no evidence he attended any school regularly.
-Since the boy's illness was clearly of nervous origin, the physicians supposed that fresh air and physical work would harden him; his uncle hoped that well-defined duties and the rigors of work would teach him discipline.
+At that time he likely received only private tutoring, as there is no evidence he attended any school regularly.
+Since the boy's ill health was clearly of nervous origin, the physicians supposed that fresh air and physical work would harden him; his uncle hoped that well-defined duties and the rigors of work would teach him discipline.
 Since he showed little inclination to study, it was essential that he learn a trade; his uncle thought he could work as a sailor-cum-businessman, who would combine maritime skills with commercial activities.
 In the autumn of 1871, thirteen-year-old Conrad announced his intention to become a sailor.
 He later recalled that as a child he had read (apparently in French translation) Leopold McClintock's book about his 1857–59 expeditions in the Fox, in search of Sir John Franklin's lost ships Erebus and Terror.
 Conrad also recalled having read books by the American James Fenimore Cooper and the English Captain Frederick Marryat.
 A playmate of his adolescence recalled that Conrad spun fantastic yarns, always set at sea, presented so realistically that listeners thought the action was happening before their eyes.